Zixuan-YU/predicting_hotel_cancellation/README.md

 Final project for Data Science for Public Health

 ### EDA
-We made a dashboard to present the booking status of hotel in 2017 and 2018 in the US.
+We made a dashboard to present the booking status of hotel in 2017 and 2018 in a US hotel.

 ### Python Analysis: